Asian shares mostly lower despite Dow's push over 36,000

 Most Asian countries have also kept their monetary policy loose to deal with the fallout from pandemic-related shutdowns and travel restrictions.
 But some central banks have begun easing up on the accelerator in response to surging prices.

 That includes New Zealand, where the unemployment rate has fallen to 3.4%, its lowest level in 14 years, despite a lockdown in the largest city of Auckland, Statistics New Zealand reported Wednesday.
-The country's share benchmark rose 0.1%.
+The country's share benchmark was barely changed.

 New Zealand's Reserve Bank doubled the benchmark rate to 0.5% last month in its first hike in more than seven years.
 The jobless figures, along with high inflation numbers, will keep pressure on the nation’s central bank to continue raising interest rates.